Treborium/lambda-calculator/README.md

 ### Deploy

 The code will automatically be deployed when pushed/merged to master branch.
-Alternatively you also deploy your changes from the terminal.
+Alternatively you may also deploy your changes from the terminal.
 For this you need to have the [AWS CLI](https://aws.amazon.com/de/cli/) installed and setup.
 If the CLI is setup you can simply run: